 The Company's operating expenses include costs for promotion, education and training relating to FC2.
 During the London Summit, the Company announced a program to support the London Summit's goal to provide contraceptives to an additional 120 million women by 2020.
-This program includes a plan for the Company to invest up to \$14 million over the next six years in reproductive health and HIV/AIDS prevention education and training in collaboration with global agencies.
+This program includes a plan for the Company to invest up to \$14 million over the period from 2013 through 2018 in reproductive health and HIV/AIDS prevention education and training in collaboration with global agencies.
 Such investment in education and training may increase the Company's operating expenses in future periods, although the Company has not set a specific timetable for any such increased spending on education and training.
-The Company expects to invest approximately \$2.3 million on education and training during fiscal 2013.
 The Company believes that increased spending on education and training will expand the market for FC2.
-In connection with the London Summit, the Company implemented a volume purchasing incentive program to award major public sector purchasers with FC2 Female Condoms equal to 5 percent of their total annual units purchased, at no cost to such purchasers.
-The initial entitlement to 5 percent no-cost product was based on FC2 units purchased during the initial six-month period from the start of the program on July 1, 2012 through December 31, 2012.
-Future entitlements to 5 percent no-cost product as a cost of sales, which may affect the Company's gross margin.
+In connection with the London Summit, the Company implemented a volume purchasing incentive program to award major public sector purchasers with FC2 equal to 5 percent of their total annual units purchased, at no cost to such purchasers.
+The initial entitlement to 5 percent no-cost product was based on FC2 units purchased during the initial six-month period from the start of the program on July 1, 2012 through December 31, 2013.
+The Company will reserve for the cost of the 5 percent no-cost product as a cost of sales, which may affect the Company's gross margin.
 The Company believes that such no-cost product awards will assist in educating and training, making new users aware of FC2 and providing an incentive for increased unit sale volumes from major purchasers.